OwlMan77/WDI-PROJECT-2/readme.md

 Originally I was making a cinema listings map that would be able to show the nearest cinema with film showings and reviews of those films.

 I was using the cinelist API (`http://www.cinelist.co.uk/`) which scraped data from from FindAnyFilm.com.

-On the final day of coding the API had lost it's security certificate making me unable to
+On the final day of coding the API had lost it's security certificate making me unable to to retrive any data.
+Fun times!